Everything You Need to Know About Confessions of Judgment

 Due to this substantial change in the law favoring the majority of MCA borrowers, the attorneys of the Business Debt Law Group now have the opportunity to defend these collection lawsuits for our clients and, possibly, to win dismissals of these suits based upon lack of personal jurisdiction against our client defendants or lack of what is referred to as subject matter jurisdiction.

-If you have signed a Confession of Judgment as a part of your Merchant Cash Advance agreement, if you have had one executed against you, or if you are having other problems with an aggressive MCA lender, it is in your best interest to contact an attorney at the Business Debt Law Group today to discover what can be done to protect your assets and get your business back on track.
+If you need help because you have signed a Confession of Judgment as a part of your Merchant Cash Advance agreement, if you have had one executed against you, or if you are having other problems and need help with an aggressive MCA lender, it is in your best interest to contact an attorney at the Business Debt Law Group today to discover what can be done to protect your assets and get your business back on track.